letsdoitworld/World-Cleanup-Day/CONTRIBUTING.md

 $ git push --force-with-lease origin my-branch
 ```

 **Important:** The `git push --force-with-lease` command is one of the few ways to delete history in git.
 Before you use it, make sure you understand the risks.
-If in doubt, you can always ask for guidance in the Pull Request or on [IRC in the #node-dev channel](https://webchat.freenode.net?channels=node-dev&uio=d4).
+If in doubt, you can always ask for guidance in the Pull Request.

 Feel free to post a comment in the Pull Request to ping reviewers if you are awaiting an answer on something.
-If you encounter words or acronyms that
-seem unfamiliar, refer to this [glossary](https://sites.google.com/a/chromium.org/dev/glossary).

 Note that multiple commits often get squashed when they are landed (see the notes about [commit squashing](#commit-squashing)).